barkwoofdog/blocklists/README.md

 domains for pihole/dns/ip range blocking

 I have a personal vendetta against Samsung and Soundcloud so those will be included and updated as needed.
+Netgear Nighthawk AP's also phone home all the time.
+I run mine in AP mode since I am using pfsense.
+Sends about 6K requests a day and is easily the highest on the blocked domain statistics.

 In order to update your adlists
 - Web Console: Group Management > Adlists > copy+paste URL and save CLI: "nano /etc/pihole/adlists.list" (maybe need sudo)